benjamindickens/grid-mosaic/README.md

      <img src="https://picsum.photos/200" alt="photo">

-    or you can add any addition html that might be needed
+    or you can add any additional html if needed

      <a href="/" target="_blank" class="mosaic-item">
         <img src="https://picsum.photos/200" alt="photo">